isaac-alpines/Instagram-Clone/README.md

 # Orginal Instagram Clone With Bootstrap 5, HTML, CSS
 Hi, In this my project, I cloned Instagram in the original way using Bootstrap, HTML and CSS.
+(Responsive)

 ## Live Demo
 [VIEW DEMO](https://isaac-alpines.github.io/Instagram-Clone)